 What is the Business Model Canvas?

-The Business Model Canvas is a way to quickly put together a business plan without the need for writing a traditional 80-page business plan detailing every aspect of a business you have yet to create.
+In short, the Business Model Canvas is a way to quickly put together a business plan without the need for writing a traditional 80-page business plan detailing every aspect of a business you have yet to create.

 It’s a method that allows you to quickly iterate and make changes to the plan without having to start a new business plan.